 November 18th, 2013 | Soccer.
 Baseball.
 Basketball.
 Gymnastics.
 If your child plans to participate in an organized sport activity, they’ll need more than just the required gear and equipment; They’ll also need a yearly physical exam.
 While an annual physical is fairly comprehensive, your physician may recommend additional screening for heart-related… Continue Reading

-An opening exists between the two lower chambers of the heart.
+With this defect, an opening, or hole, exists between the two lower chambers of the heart.
 Some blood that has returned from the lungs and has been pumped into the left ventricle flows to the right ventricle through the hole instead of being pumped into the aorta.
-The heart, which has to pump extra blood, is over-worked and may enlarge.
+The heart, which has to pump extra blood, is overworked and may enlarge.

 People with a ventricular septal defect are at risk for getting an infection of the heart's walls or valves (endocarditis).
 To help prevent this, they'll need to take antibiotics before certain dental and surgical procedures.
 After a VSD has been successfully fixed with surgery, antibiotics should no longer be needed.